TheShovel/co-funk/README.md

 ### Why does this exist
 Because it's very small compared to other Friday Night Funkin engines.<br>
-It's light and fast, making it run really well on lower end devices.
+It's light and fast, making it run really well on lower-end devices.
 Also, JavaScript is the best programming language to ever get created.

 # How to use
-While you read this, I would recommend looking the the example mods that I have ported in the "Mods" folder.
+While you read this, I would recommend looking at the example mods that I have ported in the "Mods" folder.
 ### Folder structure
 The folder structure is pretty easy to understand.<br>
 <ul>